dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-02-Power-of-Visualizing-Convolution-Neural-Networks.md

 # Regularization

-Regualarization, is that another one of the fancy names to look cooler?
+Regualarization, is that another one of the fancy names, to look cooler?
 After introducing the bias and variance, overfitting and underfitting, ways of interpreting learning curves, now comes the time put all these pieces together.
 We learned to interpret if our model is overfitting or underfitting from learning curves in our last post on [Transfer Learning](https://dudeperf3ct.github.io/transfer/learning/catsvsdogs/2018/11/20/Power-of-Transfer-Learning/).
 So, now we will look into ways of how to handle these anomalies.
 First, why to use regularizations?
 All along in machine learning, we tried to make an algorithm that does good not only on training data, but also on new inputs i.e. to generalize data other than training or the unseen data.

-Michael Neilsen explains clearly the relation between parameters in model and generalizability,

-> Models with a large number of free parameters can describe an amazingly wide range of phenomena.
-Even if such a model agrees well with the available data, that doesn't make it a good model.
-It may just mean there's enough freedom in the model that it can describe almost any data set of the given size, without capturing any genuine insights into the underlying phenomenon.
-When that happens the model will work well for the existing data, but will fail to generalize to new situations.
-The true test of a model is its ability to make predictions in situations it hasn't been exposed to before.

 If you suspect the model is overfitting (high variance), we call in regularization to rescue.
 We looked other ways we can do, like adding more data, which is not always the case as it can be expensive to get more data, and so on.
 So, adding regularization often helps in reducing overfitting (reduce variance).
 Good regularizers reduces variance significantly while not overly increasing bias.

 <p align="center">
 <img src='/images/visualize_cnn_files/overfitting.jpg' />
 </p>

+Michael Neilsen explains clearly the relation between parameters in model and generalizability,

+> Models with a large number of free parameters can describe an amazingly wide range of phenomena.
+Even if such a model agrees well with the available data, that doesn't make it a good model.
+It may just mean there's enough freedom in the model that it can describe almost any data set of the given size, without capturing any genuine insights into the underlying phenomenon.
+When that happens the model will work well for the existing data, but will fail to generalize to new situations.
+The true test of a model is its ability to make predictions in situations it hasn't been exposed to before.

 Here we will dive deep into two well-know regularizers ($$L^1$$ and $$L^2$$) and in next post discuss the remaining ones.